-This was their 5th edition of the conference, with each conference being held at the end of each fiscal year.
-The attendees were supplied with an overview of the projects and activities that they have achieved throughout the year.
-The summit was launched in hopes to connect freelancers to industry experts from different fields, in which the attendees of the event have an opportunity for networking and sharing insights.
+During their 5th edition of the conference, with each conference being held at the end of each fiscal year – the attendees were supplied with an overview of the projects and activities that they have achieved throughout the year.
+The summit was launched in hopes to connect amibitious freelancers to industry experts from different fields, in which the attendees of the event have an opportunity for networking and sharing insights.

 “At certain times, a person may be interested to pursue a specific track to launch their freelancing career but wouldn’t know the steps necessary to push forward, so opportunities like these allow them to do such things seamlessly,” explains Fahmy.

 FreelanceME Summit held workshops in an array of fields that are known to have a high demand of work such as web and mobile application development, digital marketing, business development and creative media arts.
 The organization team carefully selected these respective fields based on the industry’s demand and the opportunities that are available to those who are interested in them.